Akash8902/Sarcasm-Detection_ML/README.md

 # Sarcastic Detection with Machine Learning

-This project focuses on sarcastic detection using machine learning techniques.
-It implements various classification models, including Multinomial Naive Bayes, Logistic Regression, Decision Tree, Random Forest, Support Vector, and Gradient Boosting, to identify instances of sarcasm in text data.
+This project implements a machine learning solution for detecting sarcasm in text using a variety of classification models, including Multinomial Naive Bayes, Logistic Regression, Decision Tree, Random Forest, Support Vector, and Gradient Boosting.

 ## Overview

 - Implemented a machine learning project for sarcastic detection.
-- Utilized a variety of classification models to achieve accurate detection.
+- Utilized a range of classification models to enhance accuracy.
-- Models used include Multinomial Naive Bayes, Logistic Regression, Decision Tree, Random Forest, Support Vector, and Gradient Boosting.
+- Web application built using Streamlit for easy interaction.

 ## Getting Started

-1. Clone or download the project to your local machine.
+1. Clone the project to your local machine.
-2. Set up your Python environment with the necessary libraries.
-3. Run the provided Jupyter notebooks or scripts to experiment with the different classification models.
+2. Install the required Python libraries listed in the project's documentation.
+3. Run the Python file for the web app, and it will open in your browser.

+You can then input text and utilize the different classification models to detect sarcasm efficiently.

 ## Conclusion

-Sarcasm detection is an interesting and challenging problem in natural language processing.
-This project offers a starting point for building accurate sarcasm detection systems using machine learning.
+Sarcasm detection is a fascinating field within natural language processing.
+This project showcases the practical application of machine learning models to tackle this challenge.